 - Dance the night away at Attica!
 There’s plenty of room at this waterfront club with two dance floors that can fit up to 500 people.
 If you’re not into dancing, you can just relax and chill out with your cocktail of choice at the club’s bar on the river.

-Singapore’s Chinatown is a delightful mix of old and new at the city’s central area.
+Singapore’s Chinatown is a delightful mix of old and new in the city’s central area.

 It is a gold mine of Chinese heritage and culture with its old temples, historic shophouses, and traditional wet markets.
 Family-run stores and teahouses can also be found here, giving visitors a glimpse of the old Chinatown.